How Pandemics And Other Emergencies Lead To Spiritual Evolution

 - Be detached for proactive

 In all things, remember: whether you are living or dying, you are an eternal spirit connected to the All-That-Is.
 You are always in the arms of God.
-I am wishing you peacefulness, safety, and health during this time, and always!
+I am wishing you peacefulness, safety, better spiritual evolution, and health during this time, and always!

 Paul Wagner is an Intuitive-Empath, clairvoyant reader, and a 5-time EMMY Award-winning writer.
 He created “THE PERSONALITY CARDS,” a powerful Oracle-Tarot deck that’s helpful in life, love, and relationships.
 Paul studied with Lakota elders in the Pecos Wilderness, who nurtured his empathic abilities and taught him the sacred rituals.
 He has lived at ashrams with enlightened masters, including Amma, the Hugging Saint, for whom he’s delivered keynotes at Her worldwide events.
 Paul tours the world lecturing on spiritual liberation.
 He lovingly offers intuitive readings and inspirational coaching to help others with self-discovery, decision-making, healing, and forgiveness.
 Book a session with Paul: HERE.